-The information in this article is up to date for tax year 2023 (returns filed in 2024).
+The information in this article is up to date for tax year 2024 (returns filed in 2025).

-Tips for preparing to file taxes
+Tips for Preparing to File Taxes

 In order to take advantage of business-related tax deductions, you’ll need to keep careful records of your business expenses and how you use your car.
 For instance, you can deduct the costs of using your vehicle for work but you can’t include costs incurred during personal use.
 This means any miles you drive for Uber or Lyft count but that trip to the grocery store does not.